joshdirkx/rustifacts/README.md

 # Rustifacts

-Rustifacts is a command-line tool designed to prepare files for easy upload to Claude AI projects.
-It simplifies the process of organizing and formatting your project files, making it easier to share your code with Claude.
+Rustifacts is a command-line tool originally designed to make it easier to upload artifacts to Claude AI projects.
+Its primary purpose is to output all of your project files in a single directory, simplifying the process of sharing your code with Claude.

 ## Features